pig-dot-dev/pig-python/examples/chat/README.md

 The computer-use agent uses SDK functions provided by Pig's SDK as its tools for `click`, `screenshot`, and more.

-The agent and sub-agent are implemented in [LangGraph](https://www.langchain.com/langgraph) using [LangChain](https://www.langchain.com) chat models, though you're free to swap out implementations.
+The agent and sub-agent are implemented in [LangGraph](https://www.langchain.com/langgraph) using [LangChain](https://www.langchain.com) chat models, and both `OpenAI GPT-4o` and `Anthropic Claude-3.7 Computer Use` are used as the chat and computer-use llms respectively, though you're free to swap out implementations.

 ## Prerequisites
 - A Pig account (free tier available)